 1. We use all reasonable steps to ensure that the contract and the documents referred to in it set out the entire agreement between you and the College and that all information given to you on any visits to the College e.g. open days or interviews or in any correspondence does not contradict the contract.
 If you have been told something specific about the College and/or course upon which you are basing your decision to apply for a course but this information does not appear in the contract or the documents referred to in it, please notify us before you accept an offer in order that we can confirm whether or not what you have been told is accurate.

 2. No failure or delay by us or you to exercise any right or remedy provided under the contract or by law shall constitute a waiver of that or any other right or remedy, nor shall it preclude or restrict the further exercise of that or any other right or remedy.

-3. The terms of the contract shall not be enforceable by any party who is not a party to it.
+4. The terms of the contract shall only be enforceable by you and the College and shall not be enforceable by any third party.

-4. The contract and any dispute or claim arising out of or in connection with it (including non-contractual claims) shall be governed by and construed in accordance with the law of England and Wales and subject to the non-exclusive jurisdiction of the courts of England and Wales.
+5. The contract and any dispute or claim arising out of or in connection with it (including non-contractual claims) shall be governed by and construed in accordance with the law of England and Wales and subject to the exclusive jurisdiction of the courts of England and Wales.

 6. On registration at the College, you will be allocated a College email account.
 All email communications from the College will be sent to that account and you are expected to use that account for all communications with us.
 You are expected to check this e-mail account regularly.
 Any communication sent to you, by us, to your College email account will be regarded as properly sent and received by you.